How do I set up and use my personal website?

 Setting up the web area

 You will need to deposit your HTML files into a user-specific directory, /accounts/web/public/username/, on the SCF.
-View your site at the address http://www.stat.berkeley.edu/~username/.
+View your site at the address https://www.stat.berkeley.edu appended with /~username/.
 Your files will be available immediately on the website, though you may need to reload your browser to see the changes.
 Make sure that your files are readable, e.g. "chmod go+r filename.html", otherwise the public will not be able to view them.
 You can make use of this to hide content as well, e.g. "chmod go-r filename.html".

 Password protected web areas